Improving Indoor Air Quality

 All of these are great ideas for keeping the air in your home clean, but everyone should see the benefits of plants in the home.
 Plants are amazingly well-adapted for cleaning the air.
 NASA has even done studies and shown that having as little as seven to ten plants in your home can help completely clean the air of harmful chemicals.
 Plants are natural air-purifiers, they make the house smell great, and they look great too.
 Place a few plants around your home and the air will become noticeably fresher within a week.
 No need for expensive air purifiers either.

 Our homes can be true sanctuaries when we work to make the air within them clean and fresh.
-It is not only about cleanliness, it is about health as well, and making sure that everyone has fresh air to breath.
+It is not only about cleanliness, but it is also about health and making sure that everyone has fresh air to breath.